PrefectHQ/prefect/docs/README.md

 footer: Copyright © 2018-present Prefect Technologies, Inc.
 ---

-## What is Prefect?
+## Prefect

-Prefect reimagines data engineering for the data science era.
-It's a new workflow management system, designed for modern infrastructure: users organize `Tasks` into `Flows`, and Prefect takes care of the rest.
+We've reimagined data engineering for the data science era.
+Prefect is a new workflow management system, designed for modern infrastructure.
+Users organize `Tasks` into `Flows`, and Prefect takes care of the rest.

 Read the [docs](/introduction.html); get the [code](https://github.com/prefecthq/prefect); ask us [anything](mailto:help@prefect.io)!